wp-plugins/alligator-popup/readme.txt

 Stable tag: 1.0.0
 License: GPLv3

-Links can be added to pages/posts via a shortcode and will be opened in a popup window.
+Add popups to your site.
+Add links to pages/posts via a shortcode which will be opened in a popup window.

 == Description ==

 This plugin allows you to add links to pages/posts which will be opened in a popup window.

-Add a shortcode where you would like a link to appear within your post or page text.
+Add a popup shortcode where you would like a link to appear within your post or page text.
 The shortcode has parameters for url, height and width and should be in the format:

 `[popup url="http://cubecolour.co.uk/wp" height="300" width="300"]Link Text[/popup]`

-Include your own Link Text and values for url, width & height.
+Include your own Link Text and values for the url and the width & height of the popup.

-If no values are entered for height and width, defaults of 400px are used.
+If no values are entered for height and width, defaults of 400px are used for the width & height of the popup window.

 #### Note:
 If you are using any other plugin (or a theme) that uses a shortcode with the name 'popup', you will not be able to use this plugin.

+On mobile devices such as iPads which don't use browser windows, the link will open in a new tab.

 This plugin was written in response to a post by a WordPress.org forum user who promised to wrestle an alligator if his problem with creating popups was solved.